 Age Distribution in the Workforce

-Nova Scotia's labour statistics reflect the demographic shift attributed to the aging baby boomer population.
-In the last decade, the number of people in Nova Scotia’s workforce has declined for all major age groups except for older workers (those aged 55 years and over).
-The share of older workers in the workforce.
+Nova Scotia's labour statistics continue to reflect the demographic shift attributed to the ageing baby boomer population (people born between 1946 and 1964).
+In the last decade, the number of people in Nova Scotia’s workforce has, on average, been stable because of an increase in the proportion of older workers (those age 55 years and older) in the workforce.